Mickey (Toni Basil song)

-"Mickey" (originally titled as "Kitty") is a song recorded by American singer and choreographer Toni Basil for her debut studio album, Word of Mouth, in 1981.
-It was first recorded by the pop group Racey.
+"Mickey" (also titled "Hey Mickey"; originally titled as "Kitty") is a song recorded by American singer Toni Basil for her debut studio album, Word of Mouth (1981).
+It was first recorded by the pop group Racey, titled "Kitty".
 Mike Chapman and Nicky Chinn wrote the song, while production was helmed by Greg Mathieson and Trevor Veitch.
 Basil's version is new wave, featuring guitar, synthesizers and cheerleading chants.
-It garnered a mixed response from music critics, with some critics praising the radio-friendly nature of the song, while others described some of the lyrics as obscene.

 Background

 The song was originally performed by British pop group Racey, with the title "Kitty", and was included on their debut studio album Smash and Grab in 1979.
 The original Racey song did not include the "Oh Mickey, you're so fine" chant, which Basil added.